wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-7.md

 - Shuffle the wallflower deck, and deal one card to each player face down.
 - Read the opening line for the round.

+Have each player take their turn in order.

 ## Turn